whowechina/iidx_pico/README.md

 Move forward only if you're REALLY interested.

+## **Disclaimer** ##
-**Due to my limited personal time, this document is unfinished and still in progress.
-So stay tuned!**
+Due to my limited personal time, this document is still in progress.
+So stay tuned!
+This project already has a working "release" but I haven't make it a real release yet.
+There will be updates to all components and firmware as I'm trying to make it better.
+Luckily, there hasn't been any big mistakes so far.
+But still there's a chance I will make some, which may lead to your time or money loss.
+This open source project is provided as is, I can't promise anything.
+Please don't hate me.

 ## HOW TO BUILD
 ### Turntable Materials